Atticus29/movieTickets/README.md

 #### By Gloria Friesen and Mark Fisher

 ## Description
-A movie ticket pricing website that ...
+Web application to calculate movie ticket price based on movie, time of day, and age.

 ### Specifications